Table of contents

 One important way democratic socialist countries work towards equality of opportunity, is by the state provision of services.

 Any consideration of how public services help poor people should start with income support.
 After all, State welfare benefits are the first and most obvious way the state helps those in need.
 However the poor benefit greatly from a whole range of services offered by the government services sector.

-Public services are services that are provided by a government to its citizens.
-These services are funded by government and are provided either directly by government or by non-government providers.
+The public services sector is the sector that provides government services to citizens.
+These services are funded by government and provided either directly by government or by non-government providers.